 Woven or elastic sling?

-There are many different slings available on the market.
+There are many different slings on the market.
 But not all slings are created equal.
 Some are made of elastic fabric and some are woven.

 But what is the difference?

 Our sandiia shawls are woven with a jacquard weave.
 This gives them the beautiful patterns and diagonal elasticity.
 You can also say: the cloth is cross-elastic.
 This is so common and intentional with a woven fabric so that the sling can be tightened over the baby's back and gives it the necessary support.
 Elastic slings, on the other hand, are knitted fabrics, which make them much more elastic.
 Knitted scarves, for example, are also more elastic than woven tea towels.

-With an elastic sling there are only a few ways to tie, whereas there are innumerable ways with woven slings.
+With an elastic sling there are only a few ways to tie, whereas with woven slings there are innumerable ones.
 You can also use a woven sling for much longer than an elastic one.
 Because the heavier your baby gets, the more the elastic cloth gives in and it wears out.

 firm hold and optimum support